vsyrjala/linux/dim.rst

     $ dim help

-for tons of details about this thing works.
+for tons of details about how this thing works.
 Adjust your .dimrc to match your setup and then run::

     $ dim setup